Chlorphenamine is an antihistamine. It eases allergic reactions.

 - Take chlorphenamine exactly as your doctor, dentist or pharmacist tells you to.
 The usual recommended doses are listed below:

-- Adults: 4 mg (1 tablet or 10 ml liquid medicine) every 4-6 hours.
+- Adults and children over 12 years: 4 mg (1 tablet or 10 ml liquid medicine) every 4-6 hours.
 Do not take more than six doses (24 mg) a day if you are under 65 years of age, or more than a total of three doses (12 mg) a day if you are over 65 years.

-- Children 1-2 years: 1 mg (2.5 ml liquid medicine) twice daily, preferably morning and evening.
+- Children 1 year-23 months: 1 mg (2.5 ml liquid medicine) twice daily, preferably morning and evening.

 - You can take chlorphenamine before or after food.
 Some people find it helps to swallow the tablets with a drink of water.